junveren/autonews/README.md

 Automatically pulls, filters, logs and updates CSV/HTML files — this is automation with data intelligence.

-High Level Design

-image-20250514-192017.png

-call me hand Help Needed
+Next :

-Migrate code from Colab virtual machine and run in TT environment
+Migrate code from Colab virtual machine

 Replace facebook/bart-large-cnn with OpenAI

-Replace GoogleDrive with TT Sharepoint- OneDrive
+Replace GoogleDrive with Azure

 package Upcoming